amanG251314/Data-Science-Portfolio/README.md

-# Data scientist
+# Here are my some of Projects that i have done and are OpenSource

-# Project 1: Future-Sales-Forecasting
+## Project 1: Future-Sales-Forecasting
 In this project i did forecasting of future sells of Perrin Freres Monthly Champagne Sales
 - Visualize the Time Series Data
 - Make the time series data stationary